Revised 1/26/21

 • Each pair moved through a process of taking turns answering a series of 36 questions.

 • One subject would ask the question, and the other would answer in paragraphs.
-There would be little interruption because the couples were strangers.
+Because the couples were strangers, there would be little interruption.

-• As each subject advanced through these questions, it required them to disclose more and more personal information about themselves.
-For example, the first question was an innocuous one; “What would constitute a perfect day for you?”
-One of the final questions was “of all the people in your family, whose death would be the most disturbing?”
+• As each subject advanced through these questions, they were required to disclose more and more personal information about themselves.
+For example, the first question was an innocuous one: “What would constitute a perfect day for you?”
+One of the final questions was, “Of all the people in your family, whose death would be the most disturbing?”

 The machinery of joyful connection